MidnightDesign/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-apply.md

 1. In Admin go to **CONTENT** > **Design** > **Themes**.
 Make sure your theme appears in the theme list.
 2. Go to **Stores** > **Configuration** > **Design**.
-3. In the **Scope** drop-down field, select the store view where you want to apply the theme.
+3. In the **Store View** drop-down field, select the store view where you want to apply the theme.
 4. On the **Design Theme** tab, select your newly created theme in the **Design Theme** drop-down.
 5. Click **Save Config**.
 6. To see your changes applied, Reload the store front pages.